 - NURS 340 Community Nursing: 3 credits

-- NURS 440 Leadership in Nursing: 3 credits
+- NURS 440 Leadership in Nursing: 3 credits (preferred choice)

 Students must also complete the following general education requirements for the BS degree at Ferris.
 Note that many of these credits will transfer in as part of the original AAS Nursing degree, but there are some upper division requirements that are not part of the associate degree:

 - Communication Competence: 12 credits

 - Social Awareness Electives: 9 credits